 Are you looking for a real bargain property in a beautiful part of France?
 Then the Limousin could be just the place for you.
-Situated pretty much in the middle of France, it has so much to offer from unspoiled countryside to ancient villages to low mountains and best of all, extremely reasonable property prices.
+Situated pretty much in the middle of France, it has so much to offer from unspoiled countryside to ancient villages, and even some small, friendly mountains!

 Bordering the more expensive Dordogne region and sometimes known as “the land where time stood still”, the area has a real sense of community and remains relatively undiscovered by many British people.

 The Limousin is sometimes known as “the land where time stood still”.

 Still the cheapest part of France it’s also absolutely beautiful with a fascinating history.
 You can still find plenty of charming small houses for less than €100,000 and if your budget stretches to around €170,000 you could afford a four-bedroom house with land in many areas.
 It is still a buyer’s market in France so now is an excellent time to start planning your move.